Skip to content

 MoleQlar:

-As already mentioned, the biological age can be lower or possibly even higher than normal age.
-Different factors in lifestyle such as unhealthy food, no or Too little or the wrong amount of exercise, smoking, alcohol and negative stress can all contribute to this.
-In addition to these controllable risk factors, there are dozens of circumstances that are difficult to change and modify.
-What would you recommend to your patients if an epigenetic age test turns out to be much higher than the chronological age?
-Are there protective factors in return for the risk factors?
+As already mentioned, the biological age lower or, in some cases, even higher than the normal age.
+Various lifestyle factors such as unhealthy eating, no or too little or the wrong exercise, smoking, alcohol and negative stress can contribute to this.
+In addition to these risk factors that can be influenced, there are dozens of circumstances that are difficult to change and modify.
+What would you recommend to your patients if an epigenetic age test is much higher than the chronological age?
+Are there protective factors in addition to the risk factors?

 Prof. Dr. Stoffel:

-This is detailed detective work that needs to be worked out.
-Of course, we are still far from being able to influence all of the risks that could potentially be improved.
+This is a lot of detective work that needs to be worked out.
+Of course, we are far from being able to influence all of the risks that could potentially be improved.

-But - and this is the good news - we do have many opportunities to live more consciously and healthily and as part of proactive health care we can help ourselves to increase our health span.
+But - and this is the good news - we have many opportunities to live more consciously and healthily and, as part of proactive health care, we can contribute to increasing our health span.

-Protective factors are definitely a “healthy diet”, the right amount of exercise, restful, regenerative sleep, pulse-regulating breathing and the compensation of micronutrient deficiencies in the blood.
-I say this quite bluntly here, but I can give you a scientifically valid definition in each of these fields of action.
-Give recommendations for action.
+Protective factors are definitely a "healthy diet", the right amount of exercise, restful, regenerative sleep, pulse-regulating breathing and balancing micronutrient deficiencies in the blood.
+I'm saying this very bluntly, but I can give you a scientifically valid definition or recommendation for action in each of these areas of action.

 MoleQlar:

-Dr. Stoffel, we would like to thank you very much for the informative conversation and the exciting interview.
-We can all take a lot from this for our health and our lives!
-One last question at the end: Which MoleQlar product would you most like for personal use?
+Dr. Stoffel, thank you very much for the informative conversation and the exciting interview.
+We can all learn a lot from it for our health and our lives!
+One final question to finish: Which MoleQlar product would you most like to have for personal use?

 Prof. Dr. Stoffel:

-Preferably a substance that influences the cell's mitochondrial energy production and enables us to make clinically and laboratory-comprehensible improvements to the "cell power plants".
-Disturbances in this central element of metabolism are not only common, but also have a strong influence on our longevity.
-They are currently moving more into focus due to topics such as “Long-COVID”.
-However, we have known these “Fatigue symptoms” for much longer.
+Preferably a substance that influences the mitochondrial energy production of the cell, which enables us to make clinically and laboratory-based improvements to the “cell power plants”.
+Disturbances in this central element of metabolism are not only common, but also have a strong impact on our longevity.
+They are currently moving more into the spotlight through topics such as “Long-COVID“.
+We know these “fatigue symptoms“ but for much longer.

-Perhaps you too, dear reader, will write a little longevity wish list so that you can do something good for your health!
+Perhaps you, dear reader, could also write a little longevity wish list so that you can also do something good for your health!

 Cart 0